bugsnag/bugsnag-cocos2dx/CONTRIBUTING.md

 terminal and run `git fetch` then `git checkout {tag name}`.
 Commit the change with an update to the changelog with the new fixes and features.

+On Android, there are additional declared dependencies in `src/android/bugsnag-plugin-android-cocos2dx` which must be synchronized with the versions used in `bugsnag-android/gradle/dependencies.gradle`, to ensure that the library compiles correctly and runs in the host application.
+At the time of writing, these are:

+* kotlin-stdlib
+* androidx.annotation

 ### Making the release

 1. Update the changelog with new features and fixes